🔥 Join our free SvelteKit Workshop on June 28 - only 9 seats remaining ! 💨 Save Your Spot!

 Enter SvelteKit, the meta-framework

 You can see SvelteKit as the steps forward in building web applications.
-It takes all the good things from Svelte, and on top of that, adds additional features that are needed when building a full stack application for the web.
+It takes all the good things from Svelte and, on top of that, adds additional features that are needed when building a full-stack application for the web.

 You get things like server-side rendering, hooks, form actions, API routes or endpoints, etc...